 How to Prevent Etching and Scratching on Natural Stone

 A material’s likelihood of etching and scratching varies greatly between natural stones as well.
 The likelihood of scratching depends on how dense the natural stone is.
 Softer stones, such as onyx and marble are more likely to be affected by etching and scratching, whereas a true quartzite is incredibly dense and will not scratch or etch from common household occurrences.
 Etching occurs when a highly acidic material, such as red wine or vinegar, comes in contact with natural stone and causes a chemical reaction that can leave a spot carved on the surface.
 For softer stones especially, clean up spills to avoid etching in the same way you would clean up a spill to avoid a stain as above.
 The reasoning is similar, the longer the acid is in contact with the stone, the more time the acid has to be absorbed by the stone.

 Luckily, there are many things that you probably already do to avoid scratches and etches from occurring.

 - Clean all spills right away to avoid staining and etching

 - Place coasters under all glasses, particularly those containing alcohol or citrus juices.

 - Put trivets under hot items right off the stove or directly out of an oven.

 - Use place mats under china, ceramics, silver, or other objects that can scratch the stone.

-- For best results, clean your surfaces with warm water and a few drops of mild detergent or stone soap, available at most hardware stores.
+- For best results, clean your surfaces with warm water and a few drops of mild detergent or stone soap (with a pH of 7), available at most hardware stores.

 - Test your surface in a small, unnoticeable area with any new cleanser to ensure that staining and etching will not occur.